Evaluating Distributed Execution of Workloads: Integration

 We developed an interface to enable the two systems to exchange task descriptions (Fig.~\ref{fig:aimes-swift-arch}).
-The interface takes Swift tasks descriptions as input, translates them to AIMES task descriptions, and output them to the AIMES Execution Manager.
-The interface was implemented via a dedicated provider for Swift (Fig.~\ref{fig:aimes-swift-arch}, AIMES provider) and a HTTP-based RESTful API.
-The use of REST helps to encapsulate the resource provisioning logic by implementing it as a persistent service.
-This approach also helps to bridge any differences between Java and Python-based services.
+The interface takes Swift task descriptions as input, translates them to AIMES task descriptions, and outputs them to the AIMES Execution Manager.
+The interface was implemented via a dedicated provider for Swift (Fig.~\ref{fig:aimes-swift-arch}, AIMES provider) and a HTTP-based RESTful API\@.
+The use of REST helps encapsulate the resource provisioning logic by implementing it as a persistent service.
+This approach also helps to bridge differences between Java and Python-based services.
 The input and output data of the RESTful API are formatted in JSON, describing the application tasks entirely based on their interfaces, which thus eliminates any dependency on the type of language used to develop each system.

-Persistence is also required to reconcile different execution models of AIMES and Swift.
-The Swift provider has no information about the global state of the workflow.
-The total number of tasks is unknown, as is whether tasks are or will be grouped in stages, with or without current or future data dependences.
-AIMES requires instead the whole workload to be known before starting its execution.
+AIMES and Swift have different execution models.
+The Swift provider has no information about the global state of the workflow, with the total number of tasks unknown, as is whether tasks are or will be grouped in stages, with or without current or future data dependences.
+AIMES requires the whole workload to be known before starting its execution.
 The RESTful interface enables Swift's AIMES provider to submit tasks for execution as soon as they are provided by the Karajan Workflow Engine (Fig.~\ref{fig:aimes-swift-arch}, 1).
-Meanwhile, AIMES can wait to execute tasks until the task submission rate falls below a certain rate of task/seconds (Fig.~\ref{fig:aimes-swift-arch}, 2).
+Meanwhile, AIMES can wait to execute tasks until the task submission rate falls below a certain rate (Fig.~\ref{fig:aimes-swift-arch}, 2).